Vera Mityagina: Airship Pilot

 After graduating from flight school, she began piloting balloons and airships.
 At the age of 22, Vera Mityagina, together with Yevgenia Khovrina participated in a propaganda flight of a 900 cubic meter balloon "in order to improve further qualifications and in honor of International Women's Day."
 On 8 March 1934, the newspaper "Soviet Airship" reported on the flight "Fulfilling the slogan of V.I.
 Lenin on the emancipation of women and attracting them at all times of socialist construction and in the management of the state, the Party and the Government have achieved great success on this front.
 There are also a number of women in the Moscow Central Port of airships who, through tireless work on themselves, gnawing the granite of science, master the technique of navigation."

 In 1937, alongside her flight crew which comprised Lyudmila Eichenwald as the assistant commander of the ship and Yevgeny Khovrin as flight technician, Mityagina commanded the first all-woman crew to pilot an airship.
 Their ship was a non-rigid airship of the USSR-V1.
 Mityagina was 28 at the time.

-The USSR-V1 (also known as the SSSR-V1) was a small non-rigid airship with a volume of 2,200 cubic meters with two 75hp engines, capable of reaching a speed of 95 km/h (or 51 knots).
+The USSR-V1 (also known as the SSSR-V1) was a small non-rigid airship with a volume of 2,200 cubic meters with two 75 hp engines, capable of reaching a speed of 95 km/h (or 51 knots).
 The USSR-B1 made its first test flight in Leningrad on April 19, 1931.
 The ship's design influenced the later design of the V12 model in 1942.
 The ship was reconfigured and overhauled multiple times, the last time being in 1939.